alex-yates-redgate/TDM-AutoMasklet/README.md

 ```

 ## Instructions
-1. Open a PowerShell command prompt.
-2. Clone the repo:
+1. Get the code.
+EITHER download the code a s a zip file, OR open a PowerShell command prompt and use git to clone the repo:
 ```
 git clone https://github.com/alex-yates-redgate/TDM-AutoMasklet.git
 ```
-3. Navigate into the directory (this is important):
+2. Navigate into the directory (this is important):
 ```
 cd TDM-AutoMasklet
 ```
-4. Review the file .\run-auto-masklet.ps1.
-In particular, pay attention to the config section at the top.
+3. Review the file .\run-auto-masklet.ps1.
+In particular, pay attention to the "param" (parameters) section at the top.
 This section assumes your SQL Instance is running on localhost, and that you would like to output your files to C:/temp/auto-masklet.
-If you would like to use a different SQL Instance or output directory, update as appropriate.
+If you would like to use a different SQL Instance or output directory, update the config as appropriate.
-5. Run the script, and follow the instructions.
+4. Run the script, and follow the instructions.
 It will download, configure, and start a new trial for the TDM CLIs.
 Pay particular attention to each of the "Observe" and "Next" blocks, before continuing to the next stage:
 ```
 .\run-auto-masklet.ps1
 ```